 For whatever building #93 ends up in, donations to our Trolley Fund with the Chautauqua Region Community Foundation will go to #93's upkeep and preservation.
 For those wanting to donate in celebration of the 100 year mark, it is very much appreciated!
 BUT, there is another donation opportunity more toward an advertising option, as illustrated by the following images.
 The first one shows #93 at its iconic turnaround loop at the corner of Willard Street and Willow, Jamestown, New York.
 Looking closely inside the car, you can see the typical advertisng signs that were used above the seats on trolley cars and later on they were used on buses.

 The idea is to offer the poster advertising space on the trolley for a donation to the trolley preservation fund.
-Thinking first that a $500 donation, but deciding that a $300 donation will get a poster spot that will be used in the car up to and including the first year that the car "moves in" to its new home.
+A $300 to $500 donation will get a poster spot that will be used in the car up to and including the first year that the car "moves in" to its new home.
 After that, we may try to keep things interesting by rotating out some to make room for new arrivals.

 I like this idea because it works out that two of some of my favorite things can be used to illustrate it.
 I wrote a book on Early Chautauqua County Beer Brewing and Bottling, (always available for purchase by emailing me at park2@netsync.net).
 The poster in the trolley advertises 400 Beverages.
 That was a product of the early Jamestown Brewing Company mentioned in the book.
 Also, one of my earliest history interests was Chautauqua Lake Steamboats.
 The images below show an original trolley advertising poster for Swell Blend Coffee (before and after being digitally repaired) that used a Chautauqua Lake steamboat in their advertising.